Today we have three flights;

 When boarding our flight to Seoul, I met a 56-year-old man who is an aerospace engineer from Wichita, Kansas.
 (Much of my extended family hails from that area.)
 He was on his way to DaNang to propose marriage to a 39-year-old Vietnamese woman.
 They met on a website called Catholicmatch.com.
 He was not able to find a wife despite years of looking, and she is a very accomplished businesswoman who doesn’t fit the mold of a typical Vietnamese wife.

 Karl showed me an engagement ring on a necklace.
 He didn’t want to lose it in checked luggage.
 We briefly discussed politics.
 He is an ardent Trump supporter.
 Further discussions indicated that he is a single issue voter: pro-life.
-He felt that he is the only president even moreso than Reagan who has not wavered from his campaign promises.
+He felt that Trump is the only president even moreso than Reagan who has not wavered from his campaign promises.
 I’ll admit that is rare.

 My take is that the rise of President Trump was a result of YEARS of political correctness with politicians unable to accomplish much of anything except collect paychecks from us taxpayers.
 Do something!!
 Now we voters have someone who does things even if they might be wrong.
 Did we get what we wanted?
 Hmmm.